-This is sprayed to the back of your mouth and you are asked to swallow.
+This is sprayed to the back of the mouth and you will be asked to swallow.
 After a few seconds it will start to make your throat feel numb.

-Having the spray makes it more comfortable when the gastroscope is passed down through your throat.
-After the gastroscopy you will have to wait 1 hour before you can eat or drink.
+Having the spray makes it more comfortable when the gastroscope is passed down your throat.
+After the gastroscopy you will have to wait one hour before you can eat or drink.
 You may be able to go home sooner than this, the nurse will advise you.